MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/references.rst

    Liu2010

-If you use the helix analysis algorithm HELANAL_ in :mod:`MDAnalysis.analysis.helix_analysis` please cite :cite:p:`a-Bansal2000`.
+If you use the helix analysis in :mod:`MDAnalysis.analysis.helix_analysis` please cite :cite:p:`a-Bansal2000,a-Sugeta1967`.

 .. bibliography::
    :filter: False